-First-time home buyers have a very special set of needs and we have team members that specialize in focusing on providing the resources and education that will provide the first-time buyers the confidence, knowledge, and support they deserve to make the experience be as positive as possible.
+First-time home buyers have a very special set of needs.
+We have team members that specialize in focusing on providing the resources and education that the first-time buyer needs.
+We will provide the confidence, knowledge, and support they deserve to make the experience be as positive as possible.

 The next step is to view the homes in person.
 This is where it really becomes enjoyable.
 When a buyer has an agent looking out for them they can learn so many great things to consider while viewing the homes.
 Condition, age, location, amenities, yard, style and so many other factors can be important come time to resell a home.
-A Buyer’s Agent can really be important to be sure all things are considered to make the right choice for each buyer.
+A Buyer’s Agent makes sure to consider all things in order to make the right choice for each buyer.
 Having someone to protect a buyer’s interests is definitely the way to go.

 When the buyer finds the right home it is time for an offer.
 That process in itself should be informative.
 Our team prides itself in educating the buyer to know their options and the implications as they write their offer.
 During the offer process our agents will assist in the negotiation process which is an area where our experience really comes to light.

 Once we have an accepted offer, the agent will manage the transaction by tracking dates and deadlines.
 This can include items such as home inspections and special tests that may be advisable for the home.
 Many times a new negotiation occurs if the home needs repairs in the process of these tests or inspections.
 When an offer is accepted a new set of steps need to be followed and it is again important to have someone helping the buyer through this process and looking out for their best interests.
 After all of the steps are taken and the buyer is clear to close a final walk through often occurs.
 The buyer is almost a home owner.